 While there are many factors that impact food waste, including how food manufacturers, grocery stores, and restaurants handle surplus and less-than-perfect food, as individuals we definitely have an impact too.

-Here I’ve listed out 7 simple ways to reduce food waste.
+From using leftovers to make new food (such as these broccoli-quinoa fritters), here I’ve listed out 7 simple ways to reduce food waste.
 The reality is there are hundreds of additional ways, and anything you can do is helpful.
 Many of these actions will also help you save money and/or eat better too!

 7 Ways to Reduce Food Waste